PipelineAI/pipeline/docs/quickstart/local-kubernetes/README.md

 ```
 Notes:
 * If you see '502 Bad Gateway', this is OK!
 You just need to wait 1-2 mins for the model servers to startup.
+* You should still see a 50/50 split between Model 025 and Model 050 - even after scaling out Model 025!

 ### Install Dashboards
 **Prometheus**